liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 ```

 This is great, but you will notice that it's not really the "React way".
 If the
-language changes while LocalizedComponent is mounted, it won't update the
+language changes while `SomeLocalizedComponent` is mounted, it won't update the
 `t('hello_world')`.
 We can solve this issue by using
 [React's Context API](https://reactjs.org/docs/context.html).